A Night in Tunisia

-"A Night in Tunisia" is a musical composition written by American trumpeter Dizzy Gillespie in 1942.
-He wrote it while he was playing with the Benny Carter band.
-It has become a jazz standard.
-It is also known as "Interlude", and with lyrics by Raymond Leveen was recorded by Sarah Vaughan in 1944.
+"A Night in Tunisia" is a musical composition written in 1942 by American trumpeter Dizzy Gillespie that has become a jazz standard.
+Gillespie wrote it while he was playing with the Benny Carter band.
+The tune is also known as "Interlude".

+"A Night in Tunisia" was one of the signature pieces of Gillespie's bebop big band, and he also played it with his small groups.
+In January 2004, The Recording Academy added Gillespie's 1946 RCA Victor recording to the Grammy Hall of Fame.
+In June 2026, CBS News included the piece in its list of the 250 essential American songs of the past 250 years.

 Background

-Gillespie called the tune "Interlude" and said "some genius decided to call it 'A Night in Tunisia'".
-He said the tune was composed at the piano at Kelly's Stables in New York.
-He gave Frank Paparelli co-writer credit in compensation for some unrelated transcription work, but Paparelli had nothing to do with the song.
-"A Night in Tunisia" was one of the signature pieces of Gillespie's bebop big band, and he also played it with his small groups.
-In January 2004, The Recording Academy added the 1946 Victor recording by Gillespie to the Grammy Hall of Fame.
+Gillespie called the tune "Interlude" and said "some genius decided to call it 'A Night in Tunisia' ".
+According to Gillespie, he composed it at the piano at Kelly's Stables in New York.
+Dizzy gave Frank Paparelli co-writer credit in compensation for some unrelated transcription work, but Paparelli had nothing to do with the song.

 On the album A Night at Birdland Vol. 1, Art Blakey introduced his 1954 cover version with this statement: "At this time we'd like to play a tune [that] was written by the famous Dizzy Gillespie.
 I feel rather close to this tune because I was right there when he composed it in Texas on the bottom of a garbage can."
 The audience laughs, but Blakey responds, "Seriously."
 The liner notes say, "The sanitation department can take a low bow."

-Jon Hendricks wrote the now-standard lyrics for the tune, which he performed with Lambert, Hendricks & Ross, and which were also sung by Ella Fitzgerald.
-However, Hendricks wrote a new lyric in 1982, "Another Night in Tunisia," which was sung by The Manhattan Transfer on their 1985 Vocalese album, and by Bobby McFerrin on his 1986 album Spontaneous Inventions.
+Jon Hendricks wrote the now-standard lyrics for the tune, which he performed with Lambert, Hendricks & Ross and which were also sung by Ella Fitzgerald.
+In 1982, Hendricks wrote a new lyric, "Another Night in Tunisia," sung by The Manhattan Transfer on their 1985 Vocalese album and by Bobby McFerrin on his 1986 album Spontaneous Inventions.